Processing math: 0%

 Existence:

-Let $\quad f(x) = a_{n}x^n + a_{n-1}x^{n-1} + \cdots + a_{0}x^0$
+Let \quad f(x) = a_{n}x^n + a_{n-1}x^{n-1} + \cdots + a_{0}x^0

-and $\quad g(x) = b_{m}x^m + b_{m-1}x^{m-1} + \cdots + b_{0}x^0$
+and \quad g(x) = b_{m}x^m + b_{m-1}x^{m-1} + \cdots + b_{0}x^0

-Then take $q(x) = 0$ and $r(x) = f(x)$
+Then take q(x) = 0 and r(x) = f(x)

-Hence $f(x)=q(x)g(x)+r(x)$ with $deg\big(r(x)\big) = n < deg\big(g(x)\big)$.
+Hence f(x)=q(x)g(x)+r(x) with deg\big(r(x)\big) = n < deg\big(g(x)\big).

-If $\quad n\geq m$
+If \quad n\geq m

-Let $\;\;q_{1}(x) = \dfrac{a_{n}}{b_{m}}x^{n-m}$
+Let \;\;q_{1}(x) = \dfrac{a_{n}}{b_{m}}x^{n-m}

-Then $r_{1}(x) = f(x) - q_{1}(x)g(x)$
+Then r_{1}(x) = f(x) - q_{1}(x)g(x)

-Now, if $deg\big(r_{1}(x)\big)< deg\big(g(x)\big)$, then $r(x) = r_{1}(x)$ and $q(x) = q_{1}(x)$.
+Now, if deg\big(r_{1}(x)\big)< deg\big(g(x)\big), then r(x) = r_{1}(x) and q(x) = q_{1}(x).
 Otherwise:

-$\qquad\quad r_{1}(x) = f(x) - q_{1}(x)g(x) = c_{n-1}x^{n-1} + c_{n-2}x^{n-2} + \cdots + c_{0}x^0$
+\qquad\quad r_{1}(x) = f(x) - q_{1}(x)g(x) = c_{n-1}x^{n-1} + c_{n-2}x^{n-2} + \cdots + c_{0}x^0

-Take $\quad q_{2}(x) = q_{1}(x) + \dfrac{c_{n-1}}{b_{m}}x^{n-m-1}$
+Take \quad q_{2}(x) = q_{1}(x) + \dfrac{c_{n-1}}{b_{m}}x^{n-m-1}

-This procedure can be continued till degree of $f(x) - q_{k}(x)g(x) < m$.
-This value of $q_{k}(x) = q(x)$ and corresponding $r_{k}(x) = f(x) - q_{1}(x)g(x) = r(x)$ with $deg\big(r(x)\big) < n = deg\big(g(x)\big)$.
+This procedure can be continued till degree of f(x) - q_{k}(x)g(x) < m.
+This value of q_{k}(x) = q(x) and corresponding r_{k}(x) = f(x) - q_{1}(x)g(x) = r(x) with deg\big(r(x)\big) < n = deg\big(g(x)\big).

 Uniqueness:

-If possible, let there exist two sets of polynomials $q_{1}(x)$, $r_{1}(x)$ and $q_{2}(x)$, $r_{2}(x)$ $\left(q_{1}(x)\neq q_{2}(x)\text{ and } r_{1}(x)\neq r_{2}(x)\right)$ such that $f(x)=q_{1}(x)g(x)+r_{1}(x)$ and $f(x)=q_{2}(x)g(x)+r_{2}(x)$ with $deg\big(r_{1}(x)\big)< deg\big(g(x)\big)$ and $deg\big(r_{2}(x)\big)< deg\big(g(x)\big)$.
+If possible, let there exist two sets of polynomials q_{1}(x), r_{1}(x) and q_{2}(x), r_{2}(x) \left(q_{1}(x)\neq q_{2}(x)\text{ and } r_{1}(x)\neq r_{2}(x)\right) such that f(x)=q_{1}(x)g(x)+r_{1}(x) and f(x)=q_{2}(x)g(x)+r_{2}(x) with deg\big(r_{1}(x)\big)< deg\big(g(x)\big) and deg\big(r_{2}(x)\big)< deg\big(g(x)\big).

-$\therefore\quad\;\; f(x)=q_{1}(x)g(x)+r_{1}(x) = q_{2}(x)g(x)+r_{2}(x)$
+\therefore\quad\;\; f(x)=q_{1}(x)g(x)+r_{1}(x) = q_{2}(x)g(x)+r_{2}(x)

-$\Rightarrow\quad\;\; \left(q_{1}(x) - q_{2}(x)\right)g(x) + \left(r_{1}(x)-r_{2}(x)\right) = 0$
+\Rightarrow\quad\;\; \left(q_{1}(x) - q_{2}(x)\right)g(x) + \left(r_{1}(x)-r_{2}(x)\right) = 0

-$\Rightarrow\quad\;\; \left(q_{1}(x) - q_{2}(x)\right)g(x) = \left(r_{1}(x)-r_{2}(x)\right)$
+\Rightarrow\quad\;\; \left(q_{1}(x) - q_{2}(x)\right)g(x) = \left(r_{1}(x)-r_{2}(x)\right)

-Since, $deg\big(g(x)\big) = n$, therefore, degree of LHS $>n$.
-But the degree of RHS$<n$.
+Since, deg\big(g(x)\big) = n, therefore, degree of LHS >n.
+But the degree of RHS<n.
 Hence there is a contradiction.
-Therefore $q(x)$ and $r(x)$ are unique.
+Therefore q(x) and r(x) are unique.

 Recommended: